Skip to product information

 Characteristics

-• The unique "Duck Shit Aroma" (Ya Shi Xiang) variety is famous for its intriguing name and historical story.
+• The unique "Duck Shit Aroma" (Ya Shi Xiang) variety is renowned for its intriguing name and rich history.

 • Grown in the high-altitude mist of Phoenix Mountain, the tea trees absorb dew as nourishment, giving rise to the distinctive quality of "High Mountain Mist Tea."